rajadagada51/sample-react-app/README.md

 npm start
 ```

-Below are the instructions for the K8s deployment

-Build the docker image

-Production Build
+Production Build.
+This will produce static html/css files and deploy these onto the any webserver, like Nginx
 ```
 npm run build
 ```

+Below are the instructions for the K8s deployment

+1. Build the docker image
+2. Push the Docker image either to ACR or JFfrog registries
+3. Create a secret in namespace to authenticate repositoris.
+4. Update acr registry/imagename:tag and registry secret in the Deployment YAML file.

+Other option: AKS can authenticate ACR without password using the SP or MI.